Lumbar curvature of the spine. Lumbar lordosis - how to be and what to do? Causes of the development of lumbar lordosis

 Massage

-Massage sessions relieve muscle spasm, help improve blood circulation in the lumbar region, and relax the nervous system.
+Massage sessions relieve muscle spasm, help improve blood circulation in the lumbar region, and relax nervous system.

 Bandage for lordosis